HealthMay 10, 2026

 Get App

-• Gum massage: Gently rub your baby's gums with a clean finger.
-This provides pressure and comfort.
+• Gum massage: Gently rub gums with a clean finger or cool spoon.
+Pediatricians recommend this as first-line relief.4

 FAQ

-What percentage of parents use amber teething necklaces?
+What are the main risks of amber teething necklaces?

 Duckie App